Ad147/Algorithms-Learning/DataStructuresAlgorithmAnalysis-Notes/DSAA-Ch01.md

 ##### Initialization List

 In some cases using initialization list is required:

 - if a data member is `const` (meaning that it is not changeable after the object has been constructed), then the data member’s value can only be initialized in the initialization  list.
 - if a datamember is itself a class type that does not have a zero-parameter constructor, then it must be initialized in the initialization list.

 Initialize with the syntax:

 `:storedValue{initialValue} {}`

 instead of the traditional:

 `:storedValue(initialValue) {}`

-The use of braces instead of parentheses is new in C++11 and is part of a larger effortto provide a uniform syntax for initialization everywhere.
+The use of braces instead of parentheses is new in C++11 and is part of a larger effort to provide a uniform syntax for initialization everywhere.
 Generally speaking, anywhere you can initialize, you can do so by enclosing initializations in braces.
-(though there is one important *exception*, in Section 1.4.4, relating to vectors)
+(though there is one important exception, in Section 1.4.4, relating to vectors).

 ##### `explicit` Constructor

-**You should make all one-parameter constructors `explicit` to avoid behind-the-scenes type conversions.**  Otherwise, there are somewhat lenient rules that will allow type conversions without explicit casting operations.
+**You should make all one-parameter constructors `explicit` to avoid behind-the-scenes type conversions.**
+Otherwise, there are somewhat lenient rules that will allow type conversions without explicit casting operations.
 Usually, this is unwanted behavior that destroys strong typing and can lead to hard-to-find bugs.

 As an example, consider the following:

 `IntCell obj;     // obj is an IntCell`
 `obj = 37;        // Should not compile: type mismatch`

 The code fragment above constructs anIntCellobjectobjand then performs an assign-ment statement.
 But the assignment statement should not work, because the right-handside of the assignment operator is not another IntCell.
 obj’s write method should have been used instead.

 However, C++ has lenient rules.
-Normally, a one-parameter constructor defines an *implicit type conversion*, in which a temporary object is created that makes an assignment (or parameter to a function) compatible.
+Normally, a one-parameter constructor defines an **implicit type conversion**, in which a temporary object is created that makes an assignment (or parameter to a function) compatible.
 In this case, the compiler wouldattempt to convert

 `obj = 37;        // Should not compile: type mismatch`

 into

 `IntCell temporary = 37;`
 `obj = temporary;`

 Notice that the construction of the temporary can be performed by using the one-parameter constructor.
 The use of explicit means that a one-parameter constructor cannot be used to generate an implicit temporary.
 Thus, since IntCell’s constructor is declared explicit, the compiler will correctly complain that there is a type mismatch.